Timendus/alien-inv8sion/README.md

 ### Day four: Pixel art

-Still not entirely sure how I'm going to fix the gameplay, I spent an evening on doing pixel art.
+Still not entirely sure how I was going to fix the gameplay, I spent an evening doing pixel art.
 The parallax background was really crude the first time around, so I gave it a do-over.
 Same with the explosion animation and the alien UFO ship.
 Looking a bit less bad this time 😜